Get to know our leaders

-Teri Nicholas is president & CEO of BC Children’s Hospital Foundation, one of British Columbia’s largest charities.
-The foundation supports the work of BC Children’s Hospital, its research institute and Sunny Hill Health Centre for Children.
-Teri joined the foundation in January 2011 and led the organization to the completion of a $200-million capital campaign, the Campaign for BC Children, to support the construction of a new BC Children’s Hospital - a $683-million project that will transform the delivery of care to children in communities around the province.
-Teri’s leadership and emphasis on winning broad community support for, and on building awareness of child health, continues to advance the Foundation’s vision that every child is healthy and able to fulfill their hopes and dreams.
+As one of British Columbia’s largest charities, the Foundation supports the work of BC Children’s Hospital, its Research Institute and Sunny Hill Health Centre for Children.
+Teri joined the Foundation in January 2011 and led the organization to the completion of a $200-million capital campaign, to support the construction of the new Teck Acute Care Centre—and establish Child Health BC to provide increased care to kids in their home communities around the province.
+Teri’s leadership and emphasis on winning broad community support, and on building awareness of child health, continues to advance the Foundation’s vision that every child is healthy and able to fulfill their hopes and dreams.

-Prior to joining the foundation, Teri held the position of CEO at Family Services of Greater Vancouver for 10 years.
-Teri has over 30 years of senior leadership experience in the not-for-profit social-service sector, working closely with advocacy groups, community agencies, funders and major donors, and with the federal, provincial and municipal governments at senior levels.
-Throughout her career, Teri has contributed her time and talents to many not-for-profit organizations provincially and nationally, and has developed and implemented a range of services for marginalized populations in the Lower Mainland.
+Prior to joining the Foundation, Teri held the position of CEO at Family Services of Greater Vancouver for 10 years.
+Teri has over 30 years of senior leadership experience in the not-for-profit social service sector, working closely with advocacy groups, community agencies, funders and major donors, and multiple levels of government.
+Throughout her career, Teri has contributed her time and talents to many not-for-profit organizations provincially and nationally, and has developed and implemented a range of services for marginalized children, youth, women and families in the Lower Mainland.

-"It's rewarding to see the positive impact community support for BC Children's, Sunny Hill and the Research Institute has on individual children.
-It’s even more rewarding to know that the beneficiaries of the work we’re doing here are children, families and society as a whole."
+“It’s rewarding to see the positive impact community support for BC Children’s Hospital, Sunny Hill and the Research Institute has on individual children.
+It’s even more rewarding to know that the beneficiaries of the work we’re doing here are children, families and society as a whole.”

-"It is amazing to see the overwhelming support from our philanthropic partners who are part of our vision to support excellence in child health.
-Together we are ensuring the children of BC receive the best care possible."
+“It is amazing to see the overwhelming support from our philanthropic partners who embrace our vision and mission for the children and families of this province.”

-Having served over 10 years with VGH & UBC Hospital Foundation as its director, Donor Relations, Lillian brings a wealth of knowledge and experience to BC Children’s Hospital Foundation.
+Having served over 10 years with VGH & UBC Hospital Foundation as its director of Donor Relations, Lillian brings a wealth of knowledge and experience to BC Children’s Hospital Foundation.
 She has worked extensively with community philanthropists and leaders across our province.
-Prior to shifting into the social profit sector, Lillian spent 10 years with the BC Lions Football Club and last held the position of operations administrator, responsible for managing key relationships with the club’s sponsors and day-to-day operations.

 “The resilience of children and their families propels us to do our very best to ensure every child has the best chance for a healthy childhood.”